Woods Hole Science Aquarium: History

 The Woods Hole Science Aquarium claims to be the oldest aquarium in the US.
 In 1873 or 1875, US Commissioner of Fish and Fisheries Spencer Fullerton Baird invited the public to his laboratory in Woods Hole to see animals and learn about marine science.

 In 1885, the US government built the first marine research building in Woods Hole, and Baird arranged for the first floor to house a public aquarium that displayed fish, invertebrates, and birds.
 Baird's exhibit also inspired the creation of the National Aquarium in Washington, D.C. in 1878.
 In 1954, the original laboratory building was damaged by Hurricane Carol, and it was torn down in 1958.
 The aquarium reopened in its current location in 1961.

 Exhibits

 The aquarium's exhibits consist of marine animals found in the waters of the Northeastern and Mid-Atlantic United States.
 Approximately 140 species of fish and invertebrates are displayed in indoor tanks and a touch tank.
 The aquarium also has an outdoor habitat that provides a permanent home for injured seals.
 As of 2007, the aquarium was home to two harbor seals.
-Unfortunately they died in July 2017.
+They died in July 2017.
 The aquarium receives approximately 80,000 visitors per year.